-Climate changes in BC that are increasing drier conditions and drought include:
+Climate changes in BC that are contributing to an increase in wetter conditions and flood risk include:

 - Increasing average spring and autumn rainfall in many areas

 - Increasing frequency and intensity of extreme precipitation events

 - Shifting precipitation patterns, for example, less precipitation falling as snow and more falling as rain